projectcalico/calico/README.md

 Dikastes is a Calico component that computes authorization policy for the Istio proxies on each host.
 Calico utilizes [Istio's automatic sidecar injection](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#automatic-sidecar-injection) to inject Dikastes container into a pod at pod creation time.

-Run the following command if you want to enable automatic sidecar injection for the namespace of your deployment.
+### Optional: Enable sidecar injection for additional namespaces.

+The `20-istio-sidecar-injector.yaml` manifest enables sidecar injection for the `default` namespace where the rest of this demo is run.
+If you want to experiment with applications in other namespaces, run the following command to enable sidecar injection in your namespace.

 ```
 kubectl label namespace <your namespace name> istio-injection=enabled